How AI can advance a skills-first labor market

 With the right approach, it can help tear the paper ceiling

-AI can be a powerful force for economic mobility—but only if it’s designed and used with intention.
+A rapidly changing AI technology landscape is reshaping job requirements and decision-making systems, including hiring itself AI can be a powerful force for economic mobility — but only if it’s designed and used with intention.

-Without care, AI could reinforce the very barriers that keep millions of workers Skilled Through Alternative Routes (STARs) from higher-wage jobs.
+Without care, AI could reinforce the very barriers that keep millions of STARs (workers Skilled Through Alternative Routes, rather than a bachelor's degree) from higher-wage jobs.

 Technology may help solve the problem — but it was also part of the cause.